ErayBD/ErayBD/README.md

 <p>🌐 <b>LinkedIn:</b> <a href="https://www.linkedin.com/in/erayberkdalkiran/">LinkedIn Page</a></p><br>

 <h2>⚡️ /fun-fact</h2>
 <p>⚔️ Two swords and a hammer... souvenirs from my little adventures in Middle Earth and Asgard.
-Hopefully, the owners won’t be too mad — especially the big guy with the hammer!
-I don’t fancy a trip to Asgard's dungeons.
+Hopefully, the owners won’t be too mad — especially the big guy with the hammer, I don’t fancy a trip to Asgard's dungeons!
 Anyway.
 Next on my bucket list?
 Maybe a wand from Hogwarts... or some Turkish delight from Narnia.
 Oh, the choices we have!</p>
 <img src="https://github.com/ErayBD/ErayBD/assets/71061070/6018b6f7-9190-40d9-8e7a-0424df4c4bb8" width ="600" align="center"><br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">